Zviracek/STK-utils/README.md

 - Shiai supporting files
   - Base Shiai template
   - Custom quad pool system
-- Script for generating kata pair distributions
+- Script for generating distributions for kata competitions

 With some more to come.
 ---